AdobeDocs/commerce-knowledge-base.en/help/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 ---
-description: This article provides quick answers to questions about getting SSL (TLS) certificates for your Adobe Commerce site on our cloud infrastructure.
+title: "SSL (TLS) certificates for Adobe Commerce on cloud infrastructure"
 labels: FAQ,how to,SSL certificates,Magento Commerce Cloud,starter,pro,certificate request,Adobe Commerce
-title: SSL (TLS) certificates for Adobe Commerce on cloud infrastructure
 ---

-# SSL (TLS) certificates for Adobe Commerce on cloud infrastructure

 This article provides quick answers to questions about getting SSL (TLS) certificates for your Adobe Commerce site on our cloud infrastructure.